LJSkinner/Constituency-Check-CLI/README.md

 # Constituency Check

 Constituency Check is a command line utility written in Python that allows users to input a UK postcode and retrieve details about their constituencies corresponding MP's seat, the parties chances of winning, and other related information from the Electoral Calculus website.
+You can also search for a seat by name and make use of  similar functionality provided as the EC seat explorer.

 The data used in this project is provided by the [Electoral Calculus website](https://www.electoralcalculus.co.uk/newseatlookup.html), using their seat explorer tool.
 I am very grateful to the Electoral Calculus team for providing this website and data.